embrace-io/embrace-docs/docs/ios/5x/features/configuration-file.md

 If omitted, Embrace attempts to guess the right configuration by looking at the runtime classes.

-#### STARTUP_MOMENT_SCREENSHOT_ENABLED *boolean, optional*

-Controls whether the Embrace startup moment will take a screenshot on completion or not.
-The default is off.

 #### CAPTURE_COORDINATES *boolean, optional*

 Controls Embrace's capture of tap coordinates within the app.
 When disabled, Embrace still captures taps but not the exact coordinates of the tap.
 The default is on.